writethedocs/www/docs/guide/tools/git_basics.rst

 Merge Upstream Data Into a Fork
 -------------------------------

-Before you begin to work on a forked respository you should merge the upstream respository into the cloned fork respository on your computer.
+Before you begin to work on a forked repository you should merge the upstream repository into the cloned fork repository on your computer.
 This ensures that you have the most up-to-date files.
 Then :command:`push` your forked repository to your GitHub respository.

 #.
 Open a terminal session and change to the repository's directory.
 #.
-Run the following series of commands to merge changes from the upstream respository to your forked repository.
+Run the following series of commands to merge changes from the upstream repository to your forked repository.
 If there are existing changes in your fork, they are not overwritten.

    #. :command:`git fetch upstream`
    #. :command:`git checkout master`